CLIMADA-project/climada_python/doc/source/install.rst

     python3 unit_tests.py
     source deactivate

-    An OK will appear at the end of the execution.
+ If the installation has been successful, an OK will appear at the end of the execution.

 Install environment with Pip
 ----------------------------

-.. _ref_pre_req:
+.. _Pre-requisites:

 Pre-requisites
 ++++++++++++++